qiankanglai/LoopScrollRect/README.md

 - Take advantage of pool rather than instantiate/destroy every time
 - Improve some other details for performance
 - Supports reverse direction
+- **Supports ScrollBar** (this doesn't work in Infinite mode, and may behavior strange for cells with different size)

 Also, I modified [Easy Object Pool](https://www.assetstore.unity3d.com/cn/#!/content/31928) for recycling the cells.